 Affordable Housing Rehabilitation for Codman Square NDC – Boston, MA

-Sorensen Partners is Architect for the $11M rehabilitation of fifty-nine units of affordable housing in the Dorchester and Mattapan neighborhoods of Boston, MA for CSNDC (Codman Square Neighborhood Development Corporation).
+Sorensen Partners is Architect for the $13M rehabilitation of fifty-nine units of affordable housing in the Dorchester and Mattapan neighborhoods of Boston, MA for CSNDC (Codman Square Neighborhood Development Corporation).
 The Walando Homes development includes six masonry structures dating from the late nineteenth century and the 1960s, on two sites.
-The project will begin construction in 2021 with Groom Construction as general contractor.
+The project began construction in 2021 with Groom Construction as general contractor.

 Renovating affordable housing for vulnerable populations is a high-priority measure to address the housing shortage in the Commonwealth and a high degree of need for these populations in particular.